wallacebrf/dns/README.md

 ### 1.)
 ASN LIST Block List
+Notice. as of 4/15/2025 I have been introduced to "aggregate6" https://pypi.org/project/aggregate6/ which can take a list of IP addresses and combine multiple addresses into a larger subnet to reduce the number of lines.
+I just ran the ASN update, and before aggregation, the script downloaded 84,712 subnets.
+After aggregation, the EXACT SAME BLOCK LIST now only contains 27,765 subnets, that is a sivings of 56,947 lines, or 67.2% reduction in size!

 I block the ASN address ranges of a large number of server rental companies as a lot of "bad actors" use these servers to perform port scans and brute force attacks.

 ```ASN_LIST.txt``` --> list of the ASNs I block on my Fortigate SSL VPN loop back interface.
 This shows the names of the ASN and the revision history tracking of when i added new ASN entires